tigermlt/blog/golang.md

     - add to slice: ```cards = append(cards, "3") // append does not modify the original slice ```
     - iterate slice:  ```for i, card in range cards {fmt.Println(i, card)} // i is the index, card is the content```
     - slice are 0 indexed, access can be done by cards[0], cards[1], cards[0:2], cards[:2], cards[2:] etc
+    - slice has a slice data structure (pointer to head, capacity, length)) and an array that holds the data
 - Testing in go
   - to make a test, create a new file ending in _test.go
   - to run all tests in a package, run ```go test```